 This course examines the practical applications of design in a more focused manner as it relates to the concepts of two-dimensional design.
 Emphasis will be placed on several color theory models as well as the different systems of structuring a composition.
-Line, shape, texture, value, color, movement, scale, balance, unity and variety, focal point, subject, content.
+Line, shape, texture, value, color, movement, scale, balance, unity and variety, focal point, subject,

-519 Display Techniques (3) CSU
+519 Exhibition Design (3) CSU

-Provides practical application of design concepts as they relate to exhibitions, environments, displays and art portfolios.
-Students will gain a working knowledge of successful commercial and college galleries.
+This course provides practical application of design concepts as they relate to museum and art exhibitions, environments, displays, and installations.
+Students will gain a working knowledge of commercial and non-profit galleries.
 Exhibition preparation, installation, funding, gallery visits, and guest lectures will be part of the curriculum.